A pre-configured Network File System (NFS) to be used as the persistent volume for artifact sharing and persistence.

 groupadd --system -g 802 wso2 useradd --system -g 802 -u 802 wso2carbon

-Download installation archive for WSO2 Stream Processor Kubernetes Resources.
-In the context of this document, KUBERNETES_HOME will refer to a local extracted archive and HELM_HOME will refer to <KUBERNETES_HOME>/advanced/helm/pattern-distributed.
+Download installation archive for WSO2 Stream Processor Kubernetes resources.
+In the context of this document, KUBERNETES_HOME will refer to a local extracted archive.

 Setup a Network File System (NFS) to be used for persistent storage.

-Create and export unique directory within the NFS server instance for the following Kubernetes Persistent Volume resource defined in the <HELM_HOME>/pattern-distributed/values.yaml file:
+Create and export unique directories within the NFS server instance for each Kubernetes Persistent Volume resource defined in the <KUBERNETES_HOME>/pattern-distributed/volumes/persistent-volumes.yaml file.

-Grant ownership to wso2carbon user and wso2 group, for each of the previously created directories.
+Grant ownership to the wso2carbon user and wso2 group, for each of the previously created directories.

 sudo chown -R wso2carbon:wso2 <directory_name>